praveenperera/blog-posts/2025/12-15-passkey-prf-bitcoin-wallet-backup.md

 ## The Architecture {: #the-architecture}

-Cloud backup is optional.
+Cloud backup is designed as a separate layer.
 Users start with a local master key and can enable cloud backup later.

 ```text
 LOCAL SETUP (no cloud):